 The closure date of this pub is unknown, but the most recent Eye licensing records we've seen show it open at least as late as 1967.

-The name Tumbledown Dick is believed to refer to Richard Cromwell, son of the Lord Protector.
-Though it has also been claimed that it refers to a once-popular dance.
+The name Tumbledown Dick is believed to refer to Richard Cromwell, who inherited the title Lord Protector from his father Oliver, as this was one of his nicknames.
+It has also been claimed that it refers to a once-popular dance.